danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ## 2.3 Variables

 In programming, both width and height are called *variables*, which is another important concept.
 Variables are used to store data and information in a computer program.
 You can think of variables as a kitchen container, and you can put things (like food, forks, etc) in a given container, replace them with other things, and store them for later retrieval.
 Two main types of variables: Local variables are defined within a structure or a function, and then can only be used within that block of code.
 On the contrary, a 'global variable' is something you can use in any parts of your code.
 To define a global variable, you need to define it before the setup of the program, usually in the first few lines of the program.
-On the other note,

 To use the sample code example, the value behind `windowWidth` is the width of the window that set as the canvas width (as illustrated in line 2).
 To continue with the analogy, a container with the name 'width' (as we have just typed in the web console) is being labeled and has stored the value.
-In this case, it is assigned by default as the program is able to retrieve the measurement of the canvas.
-With the variable `width`, this value can be changed according to your window width and being retrieved and display by using the web console.
+The program is able to retrieve the measurement of the canvas by using the variable `width` and this value can be changed according to your window width and being retrieved and display by using the web console (You may also use the variable `width` and `height` with other functions and for other purposes.)

 But, and importantly, you can also assign your own variable names (in other words, you can create your own type of container and store other values).